Ruben-Arushanyan/react-component-shell/website/docs/shell.md

 ---
 sidebar_position: 2
-description: react-component-shell is a package that allows you to quickly and easily create react-contexts and implement state management.
 title: Shell
 ---

-The Shell is a base class that provides the necessary methods and attributes for the class objects.
+The **Shell** is a base class that provides the necessary methods and attributes for the class objects.

 ## Import